Halford Capital

 As of early 2026, the prime rate sits at 6.75%.
 This follows a cycle of aggressive rate hikes in 2022-2023, a plateau through most of 2024, and modest cuts beginning in late 2024 and continuing into 2025.
 The Fed has signaled a cautious approach for 2026, with markets expecting additional cuts depending on inflation data.

-What This Means for Borrowers
+What This Means for You

 • Variable-rate loans get cheaper if cuts happen.
-SBA 7(a) loans, most lines of credit, and some bank loans are priced as prime + a spread.
+SBA 7(a) loans, most lines of credit, and some bank loans are priced as prime plus a spread.
 Every 25-basis-point Fed cut translates directly to lower payments.

 What Determines Your Specific Rate